Bistard/myOwnBlog/README.md

 - Like button next to every picture seires.
 - "Smooth navbar".
 - ✔ hovering on swiper-slide will show the # of the slide.
+- ✔ hovering on CHRIS LI will show up HOME instead.

 # bugs
 - Auto fit the mobile phone users.